Katherine Pollard

 Katherine Snowden Pollard is the Director of the Gladstone Institute of Data Science and Biotechnology and a professor at the University of California, San Francisco (UCSF).
 She is a Chan Zuckerberg Biohub Investigator.
 She was awarded Fellowship of the International Society for Computational Biology in 2020 and the American Institute for Medical and Biological Engineering in 2021 for outstanding contributions to computational biology and bioinformatics.

 Education

-Pollard received a B.A.
-Summa Cum Laude in Anthropology and Mathematics from Pomona College and an M.S. from the University of California, Berkeley (UC Berkeley).
+Pollard received a B.A. summa cum laude in anthropology and mathematics from Pomona College and an M.S. from the University of California, Berkeley (UC Berkeley).
 She was awarded a Ph.D. in 2003 from UC Berkeley for research supervised by Mark van der Laan.

 Career and research

-Pollard is a leader in developing statistical models and open-source software for big data, especially in genomics.
-Pollard and her team pioneered the identification and named the fastest-evolving regions of the human genome, known as human accelerated regions (HARs).
-Pollard has also designed methods to study the human microbiome and other microbial communities, these studies set the stage for using metagenomics in precision medicine.
+Pollard is a leader in developing statistical models and open-source software for big data, particularly in genomics.
+She and her team pioneered the identification of the fastest-evolving regions of the human genome, known as human accelerated regions (HARs).
+Pollard has also designed methods to study the human microbiome and other microbial communities, setting the stage for the use of metagenomics in precision medicine.

-Prior to working at UCSF, she held a postdoctoral research position with Sandrine Dudoit at UC Berkeley and worked with David Haussler at UC Santa Cruz.
+Before joining UCSF, she held a postdoctoral research position with Sandrine Dudoit at UC Berkeley and worked with David Haussler at UC Santa Cruz.